 Campo de Fiori is a bustling piazza located just south of the Piazza Navona in Rome, which l have written about before.
 It borders the districts of Parione and Regola.
 It has become a must-visit destination for tourists, both day and night, much to the annoyance of the locals that reside there.

 Campo de Fiori is an open-air market that takes place daily.
 The aroma of bread, freshly made and taken out of the oven fills the air as the square comes alive.
 It’s quite interesting listening to the fishmongers jostling for attention with their song-like invitations to their counter for fresh fish.

 Related Reading: Borghese Visit Rome

 One such person who defied the church was a philosopher by the name of Giordano Bruno.
-Bruno was an Italian Dominican friar, mathematician, poet and astrologer.
-Among his many claims was that the universe was infinite and could have no celestial body at it’s center.
-He also dared to suggest that the distant planets could have life of their own!.
+Bruno was an Italian Dominican friar, mathematician, poet, and astrologer.
+Among his many claims was that the universe was infinite and could have no celestial body at its center.
+He also dared to suggest that the distant planets could have a life of their own!
 The cheeky bastard :-).